gruntwork-io/docs/_docs-sources/pipelines/security/secrets.md

 ## Authenticating With GitHub

 To authenticate with GitHub, Pipelines uses [Personal Access Tokens (PATs)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to authenticate as GitHub Machine Users to interact with the GitHub API.
 You can learn more about how these tokens are created and managed in the [Machine Users](./machine-users.mdx) documentation.

 ## Authenticating With AWS

 At a minimum, Pipelines also needs to authenticate with AWS.
 It does not do so with long lived credentials, however.
-Instead, it leverages [OIDC to authenticate with AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) as a particular git reference on a particular repository to assume a role in AWS that trusts role assumptions from that context.
+Instead, it leverages [OIDC to authenticate with AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+OIDC allows for an authenticated relationship to be defined between a particular git reference in a particular repository with a particular role in AWS, allowing pipelines to assume a role simply by virtue of where that pipeline is run.

 The process for this role assumption looks like the following: